Drains Cleared

 • Ageing infrastructure in parts of Spennymoor means drain blockages from grease, wipes and root ingress remain the most common call-out reasons

-• With 32% of properties built before 1920, salt-glazed clay drainage and lead-solder copper pipework are common — pipe collapse, root ingress and joint failure are recurring call-out drivers.
+• With a significant share of properties built before 1920, salt-glazed clay drainage and lead-solder copper pipework are common — pipe collapse, root ingress and joint failure are recurring call-out drivers.

-What happens when you call us in Spennymoor
+What happens when you contact us in Spennymoor

 1. 1 Immediate dispatch.
 We find the nearest available engineer covering DL16/DL17 and confirm the ETA before the call ends.